openvinotoolkit/openvino_contrib/modules/optimum/README.md

 ## NNCF

 [NNCF](https://github.com/openvinotoolkit/nncf) is used for model training with applying such features like quantization, pruning.
-To enable NNCF in you training pipeline do the following steps:
+To enable NNCF in your training pipeline do the following steps:

 1. Import `NNCFAutoConfig`: